romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When a GitHub Advanced Security alert identifies a vulnerability with a Common Vulnerabilities and Exposures (CVE) identifier in your repository, what is the most immediate step for remediation?
+Q: When a GitHub Advanced Security alert identifies a vulnerability with a Common Vulnerabilities and Exposures (CVE) identifier in your repository, what is the most immediate step for remediation?
 <details><summary>Show the answer</summary><p>

 - **Update or patch the affected dependency to the version that resolves the vulnerability as recommended by the alert**